 Whenever we referred to Mary we were careful to add her last name to the term "grandma."

 Amelia was my maternal grandmother but I doubt we would have recognized that name during the years we grew up "across the alley" from the tidy little bungalow she shared with grandpa.
 It is significant to me today that none of us ever felt the need to clarify which grandmother we meant when we said simply, "grandma."
 No disrespect was intended toward Mary, but she, quite frankly, never merited that affectionate one-word title.

 Grandma's yard also had a garden.
-Unlike Mary's "touch-me-not" acre of blossoming finery, this one was abundant in raspberries, gooseberries (both sweet and sour), strawberries and rhubarb.
+Unlike Mary's "touch-me-not" acre of blossoming finery, this one was abundant in raspberries, gooseberries (both sweet and sour), strawberries, and rhubarb.
 Onions and tomatoes thrived there too, although I best remember the fruit.
-Two apple trees, a pear and a plum shaded and sheltered everything this magical backyard held.
-And my sisters and I "crossed the alley" whenever we darn well pleased to pick and eat whatever we wanted.
-Often we enjoyed our selections while gently moving back and forth on grandma's two-seat glider, settled and protected beneath the larger of the two apple trees.
+Two apple trees, as well as a pear and a plum, shaded and sheltered everything this magical backyard held.
+My sisters and I "crossed the alley" whenever we darn well pleased to pick and eat whatever we wanted.
+Often we enjoyed our selections while moving back and forth gently on grandma's two-seat glider, settled and protected beneath the larger of the two apple trees.

 If we wanted to jump rope or draw with chalk, we used an unexpected patch of smooth concrete beneath the pear tree, the remnant of a small tool shed that existed long ago.
 The backyard garage held rakes and shovels, but never housed a single vehicle since grandma and grandpa never owned one.
 Instead, the building served as a workshop for grandpa.
 From his steady hands, gnarled from years of furniture factory labor, were born quaint little bird houses and feeders.
 After he observed one of our "hen-petting" sessions, three little wooden benches appeared one day without comment inside the pen to accommodate us.